Gustav Landauer: World War I and cultural nationalism

-The period from 1911 to 1918 saw Landauer's preoccupations shift towards the national question and the threat of war, particularly after the second Moroccan crisis in 1911.
+The period from 1911 to 1918 saw Landauer's preoccupations shift towards the national question and the threat of war.
 He developed a humanitarian and pacifist conception of the nation (Volk), drawing on the cosmopolitan cultural nationalism of early German romantics like Johann Gottfried Herder and Johann Gottlieb Fichte.
 Each Volk, he insisted, is a unique reflection of and contributor to universal humanity, a community of peace distinct from the state, which is a structure of force and violence.

-Landauer initially blamed Germany's authoritarian nature and the passivity of its masses for its diplomatic isolation and the drive towards war.
-After 1911, he became a vocal opponent of militarism, prophesying a European war if the "armed peace" continued.
-He championed national self-determination for all Völker but stressed that this should lead to a united humanity of diversified peoples, not chauvinism.
-He criticized the SPD for not effectively opposing war and for its potential complicity with the state.
-He advocated for a political general strike, inspired by Gustave Hervé, to prevent war, calling for grass-roots organization of workers.
-His 1911 pamphlet, The Abolition of War through the Self-Determination of the Volk, which outlined this, was confiscated by Berlin police.
+After the Agadir Crisis of 1911, he became a vocal opponent of militarism, prophesying a European war.
+He advocated for a political general strike to prevent war.
+His 1911 pamphlet, Die Abschaffung des Kriegs durch die Selbstbestimmung des Volks (The Abolition of War through the Self-Determination of the Volk), which outlined this, was confiscated by Berlin police, leading to a protracted legal battle.

-During World War I, Landauer opposed the war on moral grounds, viewing it as a crime against both humanity and the Völker.
-He used Der Sozialist (until its cessation in April 1915 due to the drafting of its printer) to promote humanitarian cultural nationalism, publishing selections from Herder and Fichte to counter their right-wing appropriation by war propagandists.
-He emphasized that the Volk or nation is an older, more genuine "illusion" (a necessary, life-giving mythos in the Nietzschean sense) than the "lie" of the state.
-He felt increasingly isolated as friends like Fritz Mauthner supported the war effort, and even had a temporary falling out with Martin Buber over Buber's robust defense of the German mission in the war, which Buber published in the editorial "Die Losung" in the inaugural issue of Buber's periodical Der Jude in April 1916.

-Landauer was active in pacifist circles like the Aufbruchkreis (1915–1916) with figures from Expressionism and the left-wing of the youth movement, such as Kurt Hiller and Ernst Joël.
-His literary lectures during the war (on Johann Wolfgang von Goethe, Friedrich Hölderlin, Georg Kaiser, William Shakespeare) often contained veiled political criticism, distinguishing German cultural contributions from its political actions.
-He lauded Kaiser's pacifist drama Die Bürger von Calais and saw Shakespeare's plays as explorations of personal isolation and the destructive drive for power.
+During World War I, Landauer opposed the war on moral grounds.
+He used Der Sozialist (until its cessation in April 1915) to promote his ideas.
+He felt increasingly isolated as friends like Fritz Mauthner supported the war effort.
+Landauer was active in pacifist circles like the Aufbruchkreis (1915–1916) with figures from Expressionism and the youth movement, such as Kurt Hiller and Ernst Joël.
+His literary lectures during the war (on Johann Wolfgang von Goethe, Friedrich Hölderlin, Georg Kaiser, William Shakespeare) often contained veiled political criticism.
+In a letter dated Christmas 1916, he urged US President Woodrow Wilson to work for a postwar international congress that would guarantee constitutional rights and disarmament.
 His cultural nationalism remained cosmopolitan and antiauthoritarian, rejecting racism and anti-Semitism, and affirming his identity as a "German, a south German, and a Jew".
-He actively defended Eastern European Jews and argued for a Jewish identity rooted in universalist tasks rather than narrow statism.